-Community Hubs are voluntary sector organisations that act as a central point of contact and support for their communities.
-Hubs are connectors of people, communities, local groups, businesses and voluntary sector organisations and a place where people can find friendship, positive things to do, acquire new skills and share their expertise, and get help and advice on food, housing, finances, health and wellbeing.
+Community Hubs are places that act as a central point of contact and support for their communities.
+Hubs are connectors of people, communities, local groups and voluntary sector organisations and a place where people can find friendship, positive things to do, acquire new skills and share their expertise, and get help and advice on food, housing, finances, health and wellbeing.

 In Stroud District, there are a number of Community Hubs already established and a great network of voluntary and statutory organisations and mutual aid groups working together alongside parish, town and district councils.

 This project aims to build community resilience by expanding the existing network of Community Hubs in order to:

 - ensure coverage across the whole of the district and appropriate distribution of responsibilities

 - ensure best practice around inclusion and safeguarding,

 - ensure fair and efficient use of resources

 Why support the development of Community Hubs?